-From humble beginnings as a small laboratory in Issaquah, Washington with an initial staff of five and a budget of only $17,000, Seattle BioMed became the world’s largest center focused solely on infectious disease research.
+From humble beginnings as a small laboratory in Issaquah, Washington with an initial staff of five and a budget of only $17,000, the Center for Infectious Disease Research has become the world’s largest center focused solely on infectious disease research.
 Our mission is to make transformative scientific advancements that lead to the prevention and treatment of infectious diseases.
 We focus our science on the three areas of infectious disease research that will have the greatest impact on global health: vaccines, drugs, and diagnostics.

 - 40-year-old nonprofit